-- Be aware of the potential triggers, signs and symptoms of common medical conditions and know what to do in an emergency. - Understand the School's Medical Conditions Policy. - Know which pupils in their care have a medical condition and be familiar with the content of the pupil's Individual Healthcare Plan (IHP) including emergency action plans and medical risk assessments where required. - Allow all pupils to have immediate access to their emergency medication. - Maintain effective communication with parents including informing them if their child has been unwell at school. - Ensure pupils who carry their medication with them have it when they go on a school visit or out of the classroom.

-- Be aware of pupils with medical conditions who may need extra support. - Understand the common medical conditions and the impact it can have on pupils (pupils should not be forced to take part in any activity if they feel unwell). - Ensure all pupils with medical conditions are not excluded unnecessarily from activities they wish to take part in. - Ensure pupils have the appropriate medication or food with them during any exercise and are allowed to take it when needed.
+- Be aware of the potential triggers, signs and symptoms of common medical conditions and mental health needs and know what to do in an emergency. - Understand the school's pupil health and wellbeing policy. - Know which pupils in their care have a medical condition or mental health need and be familiar with the content of the pupil's Individual Healthcare Plan (IHP) - including emergency action plans and medical risk assessments where required. - Allow all pupils to have immediate access to their emergency medication. - Maintain effective communication with parents including informing them if their child has been unwell at school. - Ensure pupils who carry their medication with them have it when they go on a school visit or out of the classroom. - Be aware of pupils with medical conditions or mental health needs who may need extra support. - Understand the common medical conditions and mental health needs and the impact it can have on pupils (pupils should not be forced to take part in any activity if they feel unwell). - Ensure all pupils with medical conditions or mental health needs are not excluded unnecessarily from activities they wish to take part in. - Ensure pupils have the appropriate medication or food with them during any exercise and are allowed to take it when needed.